-Like most things in Hawai‘i, the TREATS one finds to munch on are as varied as the people who’ve come to live on these islands.
-Through this literal ethnic melting pot come creations that are unique to Hawai‘i itself, with recipes even varying from island to island.
+Like most things in Hawai‘i, the TREATS one fi nds to munch on are as varied as the people who’ve come to live on these islands.
+This literal ethnic melting pot results in delicious creations that are unique to Hawai‘i itself, with recipes even varying from island to island.

 One local staple comes from the Portuguese — the MALASADA .
 Similar to a holeless donut, these sweet treats are lighter and airier than most pastries.
 Traditionally, malasadas are given a good coating of sugar and served warm from the fryer; however, you also can fi nd variations fi lled with cream or other fi llings.

 Screaming for ice cream?
 Head to LAPPERT’S HAWAI‘I , a beloved brand of Hawai‘i ice cream.
 They have locations in Kōloa, Hanapēpē, Kapa‘a and Princeville.